All the very latest news and upcoming events.

 Bio

-Artist Graham Hay has participated in 174 exhibitions across sixteen countries, including seven biennales in Australia, Holland, Argentina, Romania, and Venice, Italy (2017).
+Artist Graham Hay has participated in 174 exhibitions across sixteen countries, including seven biennales in Australia, Holland, Argentina, Romania, and Venice, Italy.
 A recipient of 20 grants and awards, his artwork is in public collections in eight countries.
 Hay has written articles for art publications in nine countries, and he features in twenty two books.
 Admitted to the peak International Academy of Ceramics in 2019, Graham is based in the Farmer Street Studio, in Perth, Western Australia.

 He is a graduate from the Western Australian, Edith Cowan, and Curtin universities (the latter two majoring in ceramics and sculpture).
 A paper clay pioneer, Graham has led paper clay workshops across 14 countries, leading paper clay symposiums or conferences in Hungary, the US and Norway.
 He frequently writes on paper clay, art and technology, with over 40 articles published across seven countries.

-While Graham is well known for his technical innovations and expertise in both paper clay and compressed paper sculpture, he also works across other materials, new technologies, video and performance. he has worked with fellow artists, academics, engineers and scientists, collaborating on journal articles, hacking 3D printers and incorporating living fungi in outdoor paper sculptures.
+While Graham is well known for his technical innovations and expertise in both paper clay and compressed paper sculpture, he also works across other materials, new technologies, video and performance. he has worked with fellow artists, academics, choreographers, engineers and scientists, collaborating on journal articles, hacking 3D printers and incorporating living fungi in outdoor paper sculptures.
 See Projects and Writing (under CV) on this website.

-Themes in his work include the complex relationship between the individual and collective, individual repetition and identity, ritual and social structures, and cultural systems.
+Themes in his work include the complex relationship between the individual and collective, repetition and identity, ritual and social structures, and cultural systems.
 He has completed three quarters of a PhD on network patterns in the arts.
 Motifs include the use of multiples to create biomorphic shapes: spirals, coils, koru, cornucopia, circles, deconstructing binary, 2D thinking.

-Artist Graham Hay has participated in 174 exhibitions across sixteen countries, including seven biennales in Australia, Holland, Argentina, Romania, and Venice, Italy (2017).
+Artist Graham Hay has participated in 174 exhibitions across sixteen countries, including seven biennales in Australia, Holland, Argentina, Romania, and Venice, Italy.
 A recipient of 20 grants and awards, his artwork is in public collections in eight countries.
 Hay has written articles for art publications in nine countries, and he features in twenty two books.
 Admitted to the peak International Academy of Ceramics in 2019, Graham is based in the Farmer Street Studio, in Perth, Western Australia.

 He is a graduate from the Western Australian, Edith Cowan, and Curtin universities (the latter two majoring in ceramics and sculpture).
 A paper clay pioneer, Graham has led paper clay workshops across 14 countries, leading paper clay symposiums or conferences in Hungary, the US and Norway.
 He frequently writes on paper clay, art and technology, with over 40 articles published across seven countries.

-While Graham is well known for his technical innovations and expertise in both paper clay and compressed paper sculpture, he also works across other materials, new technologies, video and performance. he has worked with fellow artists, academics, engineers and scientists, collaborating on journal articles, hacking 3D printers and incorporating living fungi in outdoor paper sculptures.
+While Graham is well known for his technical innovations and expertise in both paper clay and compressed paper sculpture, he also works across other materials, new technologies, video and performance. he has worked with fellow artists, academics, choreographers, engineers and scientists, collaborating on journal articles, hacking 3D printers and incorporating living fungi in outdoor paper sculptures.
 See Projects and Writing (under CV) on this website.

-Themes in his work include the complex relationship between the individual and collective, individual repetition and identity, ritual and social structures, and cultural systems.
+Themes in his work include the complex relationship between the individual and collective, repetition and identity, ritual and social structures, and cultural systems.
 He has completed three quarters of a PhD on network patterns in the arts.
 Motifs include the use of multiples to create biomorphic shapes: spirals, coils, koru, cornucopia, circles, deconstructing binary, 2D thinking.

 A big "thank you" to the many people who have kindly shared their experiences and information with me.
 I hope this website will in someway repay their kindness, by sharing with you what I have learnt from them.
-All the very best on your own creative journey in the arts.
-Cheers, Graham
+Similarly I hope my activities documented here will inspire you to contemplate being creative not just in the making of the art, but to be creative in how and where you present your work, how you collaborate with other artists and audiences everywhere.

 Header Image: Graham Hay, 201012, Ten by ten, Ceramic porcelain paperclay, 24 x 35 x 26 cm,